Places

 - KTX bullet train to Busan; visit Gamcheon Culture Village, Haedong Yonggungsa seaside temple, and partner organizations in harbor districts.

-- Optional day trip to Gyeongju for Silla dynasty heritage and visits at Bulguksa Temple (historic site).
+- Optional day trip to Gyeongju for Silla dynasty heritage and visits at Bulguksa Temple.

 Trip Length & Pacing